eclipse/eclipsefuro/docs/fbp/content/_index.md

 {{< columns >}}
 ## Reduced complexity
 UIs are far too complex to write and maintain them imperatively.
+The same methodology is used by some of the most successful game engines to cope with complexity.

 The flow based approach is different, but the result is similar to when a programmer tells the machine what he wants to do, and the computer takes those instructions and executes them just as it would with text-based code.